manukatnoria/Team27-WebProject/README.md

 List the database tables that are part of your project.

 - Table 1 (Created By Gurpreet Singh):  Services
-- Table 2 (Created By Nikhil): Careers
+- Table 2 (Created By Manpreet): Careers
 - Table 3 (Created By Nikhil): feedback/suggestions
 - Table 4 (Created By Farhana): Investors
 > Include the ER Diagram of the database.